-First, the apostrophe makes the names possessive, and when we send greetings, they are from us, not from something we own.
+First, apostrophes make the names possessive, but when we send greetings, they are from us, not from something we own.
 We need no apostrophe in such cases, then, because there is no possession involved.

 The names Smith and Williams would need to be in the possessive case only if the greeting were from Jane Smith’s hamster or John Williams’s goldfish.
-(Yes, the majority of style manuals advocate the use of the additional s after the apostrophe for most singular words in the possessive case—even those that end in s.
+(Yes, the majority of style manuals advocate the use of the additional s after the apostrophe for most singular nouns in the possessive case—even names that end in s.
 We address this issue more fully in another post.)

-Second, examples 1 and 2 are wrong because the names are singular possessive.
-Since the writer intends for the greetings to come from all the family members, the name needs to be plural (and, as we have already noted, not possessive):
+Second, examples 1 and 2 are wrong because the names are rendered as singular possessives.
+Since the writer intends the greetings to come from all family members, the name must be plural (and, as we have already noted, not possessive):

 Singular names: Smith, Williams

 Examples 3 and 4 are correct because in both cases the words are plural but not possessive: the Smiths, the Williamses.

 Making Last Names Plural When They End in s (or ch, sh, x, or z)